chrishengler/twaddle/docs/dictionaries.md

 active regions may overlap in whole or in part.
 In the example above, `desk` does not belong to any class, `house` belongs to the `building` class, and `shop` belongs to both the `building` and the `retail` class.

+## Comments

+Lines which do not match the expected format for header information or definitions are ignored.
+As such, comments can be added by simply including them as plain text, provided the first non-whitespace character is not `>`